LappleApple/awesome-leading-and-managing/Hiring-and-Firing.md

 - [The Hidden Reason You Can’t Scale Your Engineering Team](https://home.opsolutely.com/the-hidden-reason-you-cant-scale-your-engineering-team/) - by Jack Danger.
 Takeaway: Hiring only "senior engineers" is a recipe for failure.
 "When a team advertises that they only hire senior engineers, what they’re really saying is that their people and technology infrastructure can’t support hiring beginners – a strong indication of fragile tooling and a fragile team.
 If you’re at all interested in growth, this should serve as a huge red flag, because it is extraordinarily difficult to scale a fragile team."

 - [How to Hire](https://medium.com/eshares-blog/how-to-hire-34f4ded5f176) - by
   Henry Ward, CEO at eShares.
-Takeaways: Hiring is largely due to lack of scaling as a business and needing outside resources.
+Takeaway: Hiring is largely due to lack of scaling as a business and needing outside resources.
 It is more important to hire someone who can grow and contribute to your culture than someone who will fit in and have the same skillset as current hires.